simonescaccia/IoTProject/Evaluation.md

 We wish to evaluate the power consumption of MCUs that are not attached to a power cord, so for the FORK and the BRANCH MCUs.

 + Power supply of source site MCU is provided by a power cord, hence there are no specific constraints on power consumption.
-+ MCUs at fork sites, due to the limited workload, we wish to obtain a battery life equal to the total period of irrigation.
++ MCUs at fork sites and crop site, due to the limited workload, we wish to obtain a battery life equal to the total period of irrigation.
-+ For crop site MCUs we may obtain a battery life at least equal to the growing period of the related crop.

 ## Network Technologies Performances